Hermel: Hermel III (Choueighir)

 Hermel III or Choueighir is a village on the left (western) bank of the Orontes and an archaeological site was found by P. Billaux 2 km to the north of it.
 Flint material was described to be of the Shepherd Neolithic type and similar to that of Maakne and el Qaa by Henri Fleisch in 1966, it is held in the Museum of Lebanese Prehistory.

 Hermel IV (Wadi el Joz)

 Hermel IV or Wadi el Joz is a collection of megaliths that are 1.5 km east of Hermel Attika, southeast of Hermel on dry terraces that slope towards the channel of the Orontes.
 It was found by Mohammed Hamadé, surveyed by P. Billaux and published by Maurice Tallon in 1959.
 A number of tumuli were discovered in this area which covered chambers on rectangular foundation platforms.
 They were usually orientated east to west with some remnants of walls constructed of megalithic stones.
-Maurice Tallon made collectins of flint and pottery from the area dating to various periods.
+Maurice Tallon made collections of flint and pottery from the area dating to various periods.
 These included an incised sherd and a tanged scraper from the very earliest Neolithic times, an Early Bronze Age flat scraper along with later Middle Bronze Age and Iron Age material.

+Demographics

+In 2014, Muslims made up 99.50% of registered voters in Hermel.
+98.35% of the voters were Shiite Muslims.